-Globally, 75% of food crops depend to some extent on animal pollinators, primarily insects, especially bees.
+Globally, seventy five percent of food crops depend to some extent on animal pollinators, primarily insects, especially bees.
 Beekeeping facilitates pollination and increases crop yield but wild pollinators also play a significant role in pollination.

 But the abundance and diversity of wild pollinators across the world are falling due to human activities such as intensive agriculture, pesticide use, and climate change.

 Bees are facing the consequences of urbanization too.